modmot/rainbow-song/README.md

 # rainbow-song
-a song about rainbows in the key of C major
+a song about rainbows in the key of C major.

+This is a happy song